adl-lang/adl/doc/language.md

 ## union

-A union definition specifies a tagged union (ie an algebraic sum type).
+A union definition specifies a discriminated union (ie an algebraic sum type).
 Other than a different keyword, it has identical syntax to a struct definition: